Eucharistic Adoration - frequently asked questions

 To deepen your personal relationship with Jesus and grow in faith, hope and love.
 St. Peter Julian Eymard said that every time you look at Jesus in the Blessed Sacrament your place in heaven is raised.
 Besides that future goal, right now, here on earth Jesus will give you His peace within you as you spend time with Him.
 Just as you can’t be exposed to the sun without receiving its rays, neither can you come into the light and presence of Jesus without receiving divine rays of His grace, love and peace.

 2. Is adoration ever cancelled?

-If, due to inclement weather, the area schools are cancelled for the day, adoration is also cancelled.
+If, due to inclement weather, the area schools are closed for the day, adoration is also cancelled.
 Please watch or listen to local news broadcasts for updates (channel 69 news or wfmz.com weather and school closings).
 Those affected by the cancellation will be called.

-Adoration is not held if a Mass is being said in the Church; this includes all weekday Masses, Funerals, and special Masses for outside group.
 Adoration is also cancelled if any activity is taking place in the Church that interferes with the quiet needed for Eucharistic Adoration.
 Those affected will be called.

 3. Can I bring Reading Material with me to Adoration?

 You can read!
 Bring whatever religious materials you would like to spend time with in front of Jesus.
 There is a Bible and often you might run across other options in the rear of the chapel.

 4. Help, I Need A Substitute, What Do I Do?